 Cruise through time with antique automobiles, buses, motorcycles & more in unique scenes and settings at the Antique Automobile Club of America Museum.
 A changing exhibit gallery showcases everything from Model T’s to Muscle Cars.

 Spend your afternoon exploring the U.S. Army Heritage and Education Center.
-Featuring a one-mile outdoor interactive museum and trail that interprets the history of the U.S. Army with full-scale exhibits from the French and Indian War era through present.
+This facility features a one-mile outdoor museum and trail that interprets the history of the U.S. Army with full-scale exhibits from the French and Indian War era through present.
+Inside, find an interactive exhibit that is suitable for all age groups.

 Get your engine running at the nationally renowned Williams Grove Speedway.
-This half mile semi-banked clay oval track opened in 1939.
+This half mile semi-banked clay oval track opened in 1939, and has hosted notable drivers including the World of Outlaws.

 Relax in your car while you catch the newest movie release at Cumberland Drive-in Theater.
 The theater shows double features Friday and Saturday nights, and has been showing movies under the stars since 1952.